dubsoft/dubsoft-www/jekyll-site/_posts/2015-06-29-web-presence-management.md

 Managing your web presence is not a simple task.
 In fact, it is a series of continuous tasks you must accomplish during the lifetime of your business, product, or service.
+Effectively managing your web presence is essential to your business's success.

-In 2015, it is a must to have full control over your web presence.
+In 2015, you must have full control over your web presence.
 If you do not have the technical skills, time, or desire to manage your business's web presence, you _need_ a trusted partner.

+**What is your web presence?** A web presence is a collection of information that represents your brand and business.
+Years ago, web presence referred to only web site consisting of a homepage and a hierarchy of HTML pages.
+Now, your web presence includes your website, social media profiles, Android, iOS, and mobile applications.
+Technology is everywhere and it is your job to control the message, content, and experience for your audience.

 Here are 5 key points to managing your web presence in today's fast pace technology environment.